 Firebird Theatre was first established in 1988 as the Portway Players.
 The Company evolved through meetings at the Portway Centre, a Bristol Social Services resource and activities day centre (RAC) for disabled people with learning difficulties.
 Prior to its inception, the members and staff at the RAC had undertaken an active research project funded by the Norman Holm Benefaction Fund made available through Doctor Dorothy Heathcote, Professor of Drama in Education, and the University of Newcastle upon Tyne.
 The purpose of the research was to establish genuine links between the RAC and people who lived and worked in the local community of Shirehampton, Bristol, where the RAC was based.

 Following performances for families, friends and the local community, the Portway Players decided they wanted to perform in the professional theatre.
 Their first performance in a professional theatre was at Bristol Old Vic in 1990 with Yellow Sun, Red Moon.
-Since 1990, the Players have devised their own work (Yellow Sun, Red Moon; Sharing the Stars; The Lying Doctors) and interpreted and performed interpretations and adaptations of texts (Brecht's 'The Chalk Circle'; Christopher Fry's 'The Boy with a Cart').
+Since 1990, the Players have devised their own work and interpreted and performed interpretations and adaptations of texts; most shows have been premiered at the Bristol Old Vic.